sarefo/sarefo.github.io/DuoNat/documentation/DuoNat Codebase Overview.md

 6. Geographical filtering using world map selection.
 7. Tag-based filtering of taxon sets.
 8. Responsive design for various device sizes.

+## Coding Best Practices

+- Functions from other modules can only be accessed via their public API.
+- For console output, use logger.debug() (or logger.warn() / logger.error()).
+- Try not to have functions that are longer than 50 lines.
+Instead, break them into subfunctions, so that the flow can be easily understood by a human.
+Let's adhere to the Single Responsibility Principle.
+- The code should be efficient, while allowing a reader to follow the logic of interaction of elements such as preloading etc.

 ## Notes for Future Development